Some notes on how tubular software color separations such as the one automated in the ayab circular setting may be found in previous post

 If you are swatching and testing, a permanent cast on is not necessary.
-The broken toe cast on is one of the two quickest on the Japanese machines, usable on on either bed.
-It is fondly called that, because if ribber cast on comb and weights are in the wrong place so that the wrong loops are dropped, everything falls to the floor, and likely on your toes.
+The broken toe cast on is one of the two quickest on the Japanese machines, usable on either bed.
+It is fondly called that because if ribber cast on comb and weights are in the wrong place so that the wrong loops are dropped, everything falls to the floor, and likely on your toes.
 There is an online video by Diana Sullivan that shows its use for a tighter cast on row in 1X1 rib, but the use here is for a different purpose.

-with wire in place, anchoring ribber stitches testing out dropping a few stitches all stitches now on ribber in preparation for dropping stitches created on main bed
+with wire in place, anchoring ribber stitches testing out dropping a few stitches all stitches now on the ribber in preparation for dropping stitches created on main bed

-It is possible to also use a wired cast on comb for an open stitch cast on on the top bed only.
-Remove wire from comb.
+It is possible to also use a wired cast on comb for an open stitch cast on the top bed only.
+Remove the wire from the comb.
 Bring the comb up and between needles to be used, and re-insert wire.
 Needles and latches will need to travel easily under the wire when the first knit row takes place.

 The knit carriage will not clear the comb properly because of the location of its brushes, etc. For the “cast on” row, exchange the sinker plate on your knit carriage for the one normally used with the ribber.
 The first photo below shows the approximate location for the comb during the first row knit.
 Needles are centered between the teeth, the teeth themselves line up with gate pegs.
-The comb needs to be manually held in place, since there is no opposing bed in use to help balance it.
-Working with the ribber up would ease the process in wider pieces of knit.
+The comb needs to be manually held in place since there is no opposing bed in use to help balance it.
+Working with the ribber up would ease the process in wider pieces of knitting.
 The ribber sinker plate has no brushes or wheels to anchor knitting on the knitting bed.
 Any rows knit single bed using it, will need to have needles brought out to hold position prior to knitting each row for all stitches to be formed properly

-the comb in positiona pass is made slowly with the ribber sinker plate in place the comb is droppedbring all needles out to hold position knit one more row, returning to starting positionchange sinker plate on knit carriage if needed, proceed with knitting
+the comb in position pass is made slowly with the ribber sinker plate in place the comb is droppedbring all needles out to hold position knit one more row, returning to starting positionchange sinker plate on knit carriage if needed, proceed with knitting

 To use the same method with ribber in place: hold the appropriate ribber comb with the bump(s) up facing you, so that the teeth line up with gate pegs as shown above, and so the needles can come through the gaps.
-Leave the wire in, hold the bump(s) against the ribber, and tilt the comb against knit bed.
+Leave the wire in, hold the bump(s) against the ribber, and tilt the comb against the knit bed.
 Hold the comb high enough to take the carriages across to opposite side.
-Move carriages to other side, drop the comb and weigh it.
+Move carriages to the other side, drop the comb and weigh it.
 If continuing on the top bed only drop the ribber, switch sinker plates, and continue to knit.

 “bumps”: Brother comb

-For other purposes and an edge similar to a “weaving cast on” executed on Japanese machines use EON for the “cast on row”, then bring into work and add the rest of the needles prior to knitting the second row.
+For other purposes and an edge similar to a weaving cast on executed on Japanese machines use EON for the cast on row, then bring into work and add the rest of the needles prior to knitting the second row.

-Use a cast on comb appropriate for your knitting machine’s gauge ie 4.5mm, 5mm, etc., brand is not relevant, only tooth spacing is.
+Use a cast on comb appropriate for your knitting machine’s gauge ie 4.5mm, 5mm, etc., the brand is not relevant, only tooth spacing is.
 It is possible to cut ribber cast on combs into different widths for use when knitting is planned on fewer stitches than those accommodated by their available commercial widths.